jonghough/SimpleWebsocket/README.md

 SimpleWebsocket
 ===============

-A minimal Python Websocket protocol client.
+A minimal Python Websocket client.
-Uses Python 2.7

 The purpose is to create a minimal, easy to read, easy to use Python-based websocket client.
+Essentially still a work in progress but works for most purposes.

 TODOs
 =====